rmccoy7541/neand_sQTL/log.md

 - CrossRef the GTEx file that contains all of our samples of interest
 - use samtools to convert cram files to bam files to use with leafcutter

+### 01/15/2019
+#### Tue 15 Jan 2019 02:08:25 PM EST
+I finished making `sraNameChange&Sort.R`.
+Hopefully it works.
+Rajiv is now working on getting access to the CRAM files hosted on Google/Amazon but I think we're going to test the pipeline again after this with SRAs of just one tissue.
+Now I have to, very painfully, do the same thing again, but concoct a script that replaces the *subject IDs* that are listed as column names in the GTEX covariate files with the *sample IDs*, which are longer and denote the tissue and subject, instead of just the subject.
+I was thinking about extracting the GTEX subject IDs and replacing it with the corresponding sample ID **IF** both the tissue type and subject ID match.
+This is going to be yet another struggle.

+To do this, I'm going to have to reconfigure `sraTissueExtract.R` to also print out `submitted_subject_id`.
+Okay cool.

+#### Tue 15 Jan 2019 03:49:57 PM EST
+I'm having trouble figuring out if, when calling a script outside of the working directory, one has to provide the path for the thing as;kdjf;lksajdf;lkkjs nevermind

+#### Tue 15 Jan 2019 04:16:50 PM EST
+I made an oopsie daisy and have to start again.

+Okay, I give up.
+I think MARCC is broken.
+I tried to retrace my steps to figure out exactly where I was and what I had to do next and I just ended up in prison.
+I kind of want to start over again from the beginning whenever I could get this to work.

 ### 01/14/2019
 #### Mon 14 Jan 2019 10:54:43 AM EST
 ~~After a couple of days of procrastinating, I am ready to face this monster.
 This demon.
 First, last night or maybe two nights ago I realized that I should probably rename these guys **before** running `prepare_phenotype.py` or whatever it's called.
 This is because, when it generates the covariates, it makes the Run ID the colname.
 I could also change the colnames of the covariate file in place, which is what I think I will do.~~